-When the remote transmitter's battery begins to get weak, it may take several pushes on the button to lock or unlock the doors and the tailgate, and the LED will get dim.
+When the remote transmitter's battery begins to get weak, it may take several pushes on the button to lock or unlock the doors, and the LED will get dim.
 Replace the battery as soon as possible.

 Battery type: CR2025